-School Safety: 5 Ways Women Can Stop the Violence
+School Safety: How Women Can Reverse School Violence

 If you are a parent, sooner or later you are going to deal with school safety.
 It is a terrible subject no one really wants to talk about, yet it is becoming a weekly occurrence.
 The frequency of shootings is an ugly reminder that we don’t have control.
 In fact, we don’t even know why it is happening.

 I can’t begin to give you all the reasons why it is happening, but I can point you to two undisputed facts about most of the shooters.

 The two things most mass shooters have in common is they are boys, and they come from fatherless homes or a broken relationship with the father.
 If you are a woman reading this, you might be thinking, “Those sorry men.
 They just need to get their stuff together.”

 Perhaps you blame it on the usual suspects-guns, mental illness, or politicians.
 Yes, they are part of the problem, but I would ask you to expand your thinking.